Free Software

 If the filter factor is: add f/stops to your exposure.

-Suggestions Regarding the Use of Color Filters
+Suggestions for Using Color Filters

 Here are a few things you might consider, especially if you are relatively new to using color filters:

-• What Filters Do You Really Need?
+What Filters Do You Really Need?

 Many photographers, myself included, wind up with more filters than they really need and certainly more filters than they can easily carry into the field.
 We have a tendency to put together a set of filters piecemeal by buying them for a special situation or as we need new sizes for new lens.
 Step-up rings can be a real pain, but you can possibly save yourself some money as well as bag space by using them.
 A step-up ring is an adapter that allows you to use a larger filter than is required by your lens.
 For example, you might get a 49mm to 58mm step-up ring.
 (There are step-down rings but I wouldn't recommend them except for the smallest of increments and even then I would avoid using them with wide angle lenses.)
 The trick is to anticipate the largest filter you might need by looking at the lenses you might add to your system.
 And, as long as that this lens does not require an exceptionally large filter, buy filters of this size and step- rings.
-Filter costs increase as size increases and only so much step-up is really feasible.
+Filter costs increase as size increases& and only so much step-up is really feasible.

-Because of all the different colors and strengths, there is a fairly large number of color filters available.
-It would be nice to have all of them available for use, but, in my opinion, there would be many that you just wouldn't use that much and you certainly wouldn't be able to carry them all with you all the time.
+Because of all the different colors and strengths, there is a fairly large number of color filters available.It would be nice to have all of them available for use, but, in my opinion, there would be many that you just wouldn't use that much and you certainly wouldn't be able to carry them all with you all the time.
 I think it is best to think hard about what the filters do and the kind of photography you do and set some priorities.
 Just as an example, I have listed the filters I usually carry below.
-The color filters are for b & w work and the other, the UV, polarizer, and graduated neutral density, are used for color work as well.
+The color filters are for B&W work and the other, the UV, polarizer, and graduated neutral density, are used for color work as well.
 These are discussed below.

 Filters Commonly Used in B&W Photography*